Maximilien Robespierre: June–July 1793

 At the end of June, Robespierre launched an attack on Jacques Roux, portraying him as a foreign agent, which led to Roux's expulsion from the Jacobin Club.
 On 13 July, the day Marat was assassinated, Robespierre voiced support for Louis-Michel le Peletier's proposals to introduce revolutionary concepts into schools.
 He also condemned the initiatives of the Parisian radicals, known as the Enragés, who exploited rising inflation and food shortages to incite unrest among the Paris sections.

 On 27 July, Robespierre finally joined the Committee, replacing Thomas-Augustin de Gasparin.
 This marked Robespierre's second stint in an executive position to oversee the war effort.
 While Robespierre was generally considered the most recognisable member of the Committee, it operated without a hierarchical structure.

 August 1793

 On 4 August, the Convention promulgated the French Constitution of 1793.
 (Note: Four articles by Robespierre affirm the unity of the human race, universal male suffrage, the need for solidarity between the peoples, and the rejection of kings.)
 However, by the end of August, the rebellious cities of Marseille, Bordeaux, and Lyon had not yet accepted the new Constitution.
-French historian Soboul suggests that Robespierre opposed its implementation before the rebellious départements had acknowledged it.
+French historian Albert Soboul suggests that Robespierre opposed its implementation before the rebellious départements had acknowledged it.
 By mid-September, the Jacobin Club proposed that the Constitution should not be published, arguing that the general will was absent, despite an overwhelming majority favouring it.

 On 21 August, Robespierre was elected as president of the Convention.
-Two days later, on 23 August Lazare Carnot was appointed to the committee and the provisional government introduced the Levée en masse against the enemies of the republic.
-Couthon proposed a law punishing any person who sold assignats at less than their nominal value with twenty years imprisonment in chains.
 Robespierre was particularly concerned with ensuring the virtue of public officials.
 He had dispatched his brother Augustin, also a representative, and sister Charlotte to Marseille and Nice to quell the federalist insurrection.